openvinotoolkit/datumaro/docs/source/docs/datumaroapp-reference/multiple_dataset/merge.md

 For example, if the subsets of the two datasets are *train2017* and *val2017* for the first dataset, and *train* and *val* for the second dataset, but you want the merged dataset's subsets to be *train* and *val*, I suggest renaming the subsets of the first dataset accordingly.
 You can achieve this by transforming the datasets before merging.

-Once you've completed all checks for each dataset, click the `Merge dataset` button.
+Once you've completed all checks for each dataset, click the **"Merge dataset"** button.

 ![Merged Dataset Information](../../../../images/gui/multiple/merge_dataset.png)